d3x0r/sack.vfs/README.md

 ## Node JS Loader Support

 Node loader hooks for [`.json6`](https://github.com/d3x0r/json6) and [`.jsox`](https://github.com/d3x0r/JSOX) file types.
-This loader does an indirect include of `sack.vfs` and sets `globalThis.sack` with the result; and then also assigns `globalThis.JSOX` and `globalThis.JSON6`.
+This loader does an import of `sack.vfs` and sets `globalThis.SACK` with the result; and then also assigns `globalThis.JSOX` and `globalThis.JSON6`.

 The loader hooks are loaded with the option